-(Preceding page: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)
+(Right: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)

-Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was to be at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the southeast of Beaumont-Hamel.